rainruse/cwmp-logger/README.md

 ## Why Perl + FastCGI + Nginx?

-Instead of approaching this from the typical modern REST server perspective, I'm using a retro (necro?) stack based on Perl FastCGI.
+Instead of approaching this from the typical modern REST server perspective, I'm using a retro stack based on Perl FastCGI.

 Why?
 Because...